The festival before the festival | 10 Things, June 2025

 I spent much of the day with Dean Thiessen, who will come up again later in this column.
 He played solo piano at a couple stages, covering his own compositions as well as old, old standards in a relaxed stride piano mood.
 He also wrapped up my afternoon with his set in the Company B Jazz Band: trad- and wartime-jazz from co-leaders Bonnie Northgraves, Juhli Conlinn-Weiss, and Shannon Scott, alongside Dean, saxophonist Jens Christiansen, and bassist Russell Sholberg.
 The sunshine came out for this band, who delighted one of the bigger audiences that I saw accumulate.

 Surrey-born and raised Colin Sankey hit on one of the main stages mid-afternoon.
-He maintains his band closely and almost ever subs anyone out: Brent Mah on tenor, Seb Chamney on guitar, and Eliot Doyle on drums.
+He maintains his band closely and almost never subs anyone out: Brent Mah on tenor, Seb Chamney on guitar, and Eliot Doyle on drums.
 (They just didn't bring Winston Matsushita on keys this time.)
 He played Smash Mouth's "All Star", and the audience was definitely too old to laugh at the memes.
 He nevertheless entertained with his power stance, bass heroics, and well-honed arrangements.
 The band sounded quite good for a small PA on a windy day.

 I also caught bits of the White Rock Rhythm Kings with Jerry Cook on saxophone; the Ruby Lane Organ Trio with drummer (and noted writer about the national jazz scene: I have yet to connect with him on that!)
 Marke Andrews, organist Erik Reimers, and guitarist Jim Flaming; and vocalist Rocky Riobo's duo with Kelly Brown, who charmingly took over for Dean at the Laura's Coffee stage with standards and originals.